ElemeFE/page-skeleton-webpack-plugin/README.md

 ### Features

-Page Skeleton is a webpack plugin.
-During the development process, use simple click operations to generate the skeleton page corresponding to the development page, and the skeleton page is packaged into your application via webpack so that it can be launched.
-And you see the skeleton structure of the page before your application starts.
+Page Skeleton is a webpack plugin.The purpose of the plugin is to generate the corresponding skeleton screen page according to different route pages in your project, and to pack the skeleton screen page into the corresponding static route page through webpack.

 - Support multiple loading animations
 - Preview on mobile
+- Support multiple routes
 - Can be customized, and also directly modify the skeleton page source code in the preview page
 - Almost zero configuration available